aimms/how-to/Articles/585/585-VBA-client.rst

     Sub PollOnce_usingWinHTTP51(apiURL As String, apiKey As String, useCloud As Integer, ByRef taskStatus As String) '
-    ' Use the WinHTTP51 library to do a get on the running task, to obtain a task status.
+    ' Use the WinHTTP51 library to do a get on the running task, to obtain a task state.
     '

         ' Open the connection and set the method to POST